 Determine the user permissions you’ll need

 The ORCID Member API can be used to read, add, or update information on a user’s ORCID record—you just need to request permission from your researchers.
-The scopes you need will largely affect which API best suits your system.

 When requesting permission to interact with an ORCID user’s record, you specify one or more ‘scopes’.
 Each scope allows you to do certain things, such as read the record, or update a particular section.